nachar99/newsletter-sign-up-with-success-message-main/README-template.md

-# Frontend Mentor - Newsletter sign-up form with success message solution
+# Frontend Mentor - Newsletter Sign-up Form with Success Message

-This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).

 ## Table of contents